AZHenley/goforth/README.md

 | . | ( 1 -- ) | Prints the top. |
 | emit | ( 1 -- ) | Prints the top as an ASCII character. |
 | key | ( -- 1 ) | Gets keyboard input and pushes the ASCII value. |

+---

+## What is the point?

+Just exploring how Forth works.
+The interpreter could be simplified and optimized.